Search

 PAIN and VASCULITIS

-Pain: At the January 2025 check-in, 82% of patients with MPA reported no to moderate pain (scores 0-5), on average.
-This is similar to the 80% in the VPPRN community who reported these same scores.
+Pain: Patients with MPA reported pain levels similar to those seen across the VPPRN community.
+At the January 2026 check-in, 30% of patients with MPA reported no pain (score = 0) on average.
+This is similar to the 28% who reported no pain in the Network.

 Patients with MPA